LindsayYoung/python-class/README.md

 ```
 >>> print("hello")
 hello
->>> # len stans for length and gives you the length of an object like a string or list
+>>> # len stands for length and gives you the length of an object like a string or list
 ... len("hello")
 5
 >>> range(5)